-During vacation periods, the controller constantly remains in reduced operation.
+During vacation periods, the controller constantly remains in reduced operating mode.
 A maximum of 10 vacation periods can be entered.
-Each vacation period can be separately assigned to the heating circuits Rk1 to Rk3 and/or the DHW circuit.
+Each vacation period can be separately assigned to the heating circuits RK1 and RK2 and/or the DHW circuit.

-Parameter WE Level / Range of values Vacation period (START, STOP) - Extended operating level / 01.01 to 31.12
+Parameters WE Level / Range of values Vacation period (START, STOP) - Extended operating level / 01.01 to 31.12

-() In extended operating level, select vacation periods.
+() In extended operating level, select "Vacation periods".

-Current vacation period applies to circuit RK1 Current vacation period applies to circuit RK2 Current vacation period applies to circuit RK3 Current vacation period applies to DHW circuit The vacation period can be assigned to a single control
+Current vacation period applies to circuit RK1 Current vacation period applies to circuit RK2

+Current vacation period applies to DHW circuit

-74 Display shows: 75 ' Open data point for vacation periods.
-Display shows: START , (day.month) () If applicable, select Activate editing mode for start date of vacation period. $\vec{\gamma}\!\!\!/\!$ () Edit start date of vacation period.
+34 Display shows: 74 ' Open data point for vacation periods.
+Display shows: START , (day.month) () If applicable, select Activate editing mode for start date of vacation period.
+If blinks. () Edit start date of vacation period.
 Confirm start date of the vacation period.
 Display shows: STOP , (day.month) () Edit end of vacation period.
 Confirm end of vacation period.
-Black squares under 1 to 4 at the top of the display indicate the assignment of the vacation periods to the individual heating circuits. () Select the control circuit to which the current vacation circuit or any combination of all four circuits (RK1 to RK3, DHW circuit).

-period should apply.
+Black squares under 1 to 4 at the top of the display indicate the assignment of the vacation periods to the individual heating circuits. () Select the control circuit to which the current vacation period should apply.